Session Memory

 What Gets Captured

-Here’s the template Claude uses to structure what it remembers:
+Here’s the template Claude uses to structure what it remembers.
+Don’t worry about the complexity — it’s all automatic:

 # Session Title